 Marketing decisions need to come from a mix of data, experience, observation, and a slew of other factors.
-I wrote about the importance of making data-driven decisions recently, and interviewed quite a few marketers to figure out how they did it.
+I wrote about the importance of making data-driven decisions recently, and interviewed several marketers to figure out how they did it.

-But what happens when you don’t have reliable data, because your custom-built SaaS app doesn’t track everything you need?
-Or if there are different data sets you need to resolve, without any source of truth?
+But what happens when you don’t have reliable data because your custom-built SaaS app doesn’t track everything you need?
+Or, if there are different data sets you need to resolve, without a reliable source of truth?

-What about when you don’t have the clearance at your company to see all the details of how your high-profile clients interact with your tool or service?
-Or if you can put in a request, but know it will take 6 months to get a response?
+What about when you don’t have clearance at your company to see all the details of how your high-profile clients interact with your tool or service?
+Or, if you can put in a request, but know it will take six months to get a response?

 If you’re in charge of any growth area in your company (for example, acquisition and activation rates), you need information to guide your decisions.
 You need to be able to figure out what tasks in the backlog get bumped to “in progress,” what to highlight in your marketing communications, and what channels to prioritize.

-So, if you are stuck waiting on access to data that may never arrive, what should you do in the meantime?
+So, if you’re stuck waiting on access to data that may never arrive, what should you do in the meantime?